04 - Circuit Tools Session Window

 Column Options

-It is possible to select or deselect the some of the columns visible within the session window.
-Options include the Datum lap selection, the Delta-T time in relation to the Datum lap, Vmax figures and lap split times.
+It is possible to select or deselect some of the columns visible in the session window.
+Options include the Datum lap selection, the Delta-T time in relation to the Datum lap, Vmax figures, and lap split times.

 Split Options

-There are two display options accessible within the Session Ribbon menu; Split to Split where a split time starts from the previous split, or Start to Split where each Split is measured from the Start of the lap.
-Splits faster than the datum lap are coloured Green, Splits slower are coloured Red.
+There are two display options accessible in the Session Ribbon menu.
+The Split to split format is where a split time starts from the previous split, while the Start to Split format is where each Split is measured from the start of the lap.
+Splits faster than the datum lap are coloured Green, slower splits are coloured Red.

-To display just the split data split in the graph, click on the split time, to revert to the full lap, click on the lap-time.
+To display just the split data in the graph, click on the split time.
+To revert to the full lap, click on the lap-time.

 Export / Print

-The session view as it is currently displayed can be saved as a .csv file by selecting Export or printed using the Print button.
+The session view as it is currently displayed can be saved as a .csv file by selecting Export or you can print it by using the Print button.